bcit-ltc/infrastructure-documentation/docs/services-systems.md

 !!! note "Starting a project"

-    Start a project by creating a code repository in GitLab in one of these "top-level" groups:
+    Start a project by creating a code repository in GitLab:

-    `Web Apps`
+    `Apps`
     :   Projects that have some front-end component; UI required.

     `Utilities`
     :   Tools, resources, and services (both local and server-based) that do not have a front-end

-    `LTC Infrastructure`
-    :   Infrastructure code to manage the LTC's systems and servers

-    `Prototypes`
-    :   Sandbox for proof-of-concept (PoC) ideas

-    `External`
-    :   Projects developed in collaboration with external parties

-    There are also `admin` groups for team-specific projects, as well as a `Templates` group that holds projects that we re-use frequently.
+    Depending on your permissions you may also notice that there are `admin` groups for team-specific projects.

 ## Mattermost